cscart/docs/en/developer_guide/core/documents/email_notifications.rst

 * ``"type"``—the type of the variable; the available types are: *checkbox*, *checkboxes*, *textarea*, *input*, *selectbox*.
 * ``"title"``—the name of the language variable that will be used as the name of the field.
 * ``"description"``—the name of the language variable that will be used as a hint for the field.
-* ``"variants"``—array of variants for the parameter type ``checkboxes``.
+* ``"variants"``—array of variants for a parameter with the ``checkboxes`` type.
 * ``"func"``—the function that forms the array of variants for a parameter with the ``checkboxes`` type.

 The saved values will be available in the property of the model of the notification template.

 Additional parameters allow you to attach the **order** document to email notifications about order status changes.
-The checkbox, that determines if the invoice must be attached, appears on the template editing page.
-The value of this checkbox is handled in the ``mailer_send_pre`` prehook.
-If the checkbox is ticked, the PDF file will be attached to the message.
+The dropdown list that determines, which document must be attached, appears on the template editing page.
+The value of this list is handled in the ``mailer_send_pre`` prehook.

+The selected document will generate a PDF file that will be attached to the message.
 In this case the schema of variables looks this way:

 ::